SENATE JOINT RESOLUTION NO. 1

 (4) (a) A bill that may require a local government or school district to perform an activity or provide a service or facility that requires the direct expenditure of additional funds without a specific means to finance the activity, service, or facility in violation of section 1-2-112 or 1-2-113, MCA, must be accompanied, at the time that the bill is presented for introduction, by an estimate of all direct and indirect fiscal impacts on the local government or school district.
 The estimate of the fiscal impacts must be prepared by the Budget Director in cooperation with a local government or school district affected by the bill.

-(b) The Budget Director has 8 days to prepare the estimate unless further time is granted by the presiding officer, based upon a written statement from the Budget Director that additional time is necessary to properly prepare the estimate.
+(b) The Budget Director has 10 days to prepare the estimate.
 Upon completion of the estimate, the Budget Director shall submit it to the presiding officer and the chief sponsor of the bill.

 (a) the estimated increase or decrease in revenues or expenditures;